jjtroiano0272/react-dev-portfolio/README.md

 - [x] Gradient overlay
 - [x] Gradient from white to transparent
-- [ ] Image is too big!
+- [x] Image is too big!
 - [ ] Gradient overlay is all ganked on some display/browser (Safari confirmed)
 - [ ] images fill the container (there's one that doesn't and it looks weird)
-- [ ] 'Show more' functionality button after 3 projects'
+- [ ] 'Show more' functionality button after 3 projects' (and someting which tells you how many more projects there are to show)

 #### Skills

-- [ ] Image on mobile has WAY too much margin
+- [x] Image on mobile has WAY too much margin
+- [ ] Collapsible section for specific frameworks (essentially what my git main page already has, but under a collapsible)

 #### Certifications